About Adventure Racing

 Here’s a video from one of our favorite 36-hr races:

-Our race will offer a solo racer category, however the essence of adventure racing is teamwork.
+The essence of adventure racing is teamwork.
 Teams are usually co-ed, and team members are required to stick together at all times.
 If one person has to drop out, the whole team is disqualified or can finish unranked.

 At the beginning of the race or sometimes the day before, racers are given a map with marked checkpoints (CPs).
 Most races will have mandatory CPs which must all be found to complete the course.
 No GPS allowed, only map and compass.
 Often there are also optional CPs that teams can find to gain extra points.
 Sometimes CPs must be found in a specific order, while sometimes you can find them in any order.
 A “rogaine” race format means that racers try to find as many CPs as possible in any order, within a certain time limit.
 Our race will have a combination of mandatory and optional CPs, with some rogaining as well!
 Basic orienteering markers will be used and each one has a specific number and hole punch.
 Teams must punch their race “passport” document as they find CPs to prove they were there….they look like this: